martymcflywa/ecu/year_1/sem_2/CSP2348_data_structures/module_04/lab_array_sorting_algorithms_and_analysis.md

 #### Quick sort

 The final element is chosen as the pivot, and then all other elements in the array is compared to the pivot.
 If element < pivot, that element is placed to the left of the pivot.
 If element > pivot, that element is placed to the right of the pivot.
+Method is called recursively until sorted.

 ## Task 5